gouthamcm/Reacher/README.md

 The task is episodic, and in order to solve the environment,  the agent must get an average score of +30 over 100 consecutive episodes.

+### Activate the environment

+Please follow the [instructions in the DRLND GitHub repository!](https://github.com/udacity/deep-reinforcement-learning#dependencies) to set up your Python environment.
+These instructions can be found in `README.md` at the root of the repository.
+By following these instructions, you will install PyTorch, the ML-Agents toolkit, and a few more Python packages required to complete the project.

 ### Setting up the environment

 The environment can be downloaded from one of the links below for all operating systems